 I’ve made this recipe nearly every week for the past 4 years.
 It’s gone through too many moves, dozens of road trips, crossed international borders, been taken to meetings, coffee dates, work, and picnics.
 It’s also enjoyed as dessert around here, usually with a little extra jam or drizzle of honey on top (probably chocolate chips, too).
 These days, I’m adding chia seeds to the base in place of psyllium for an extra boost of healthy fats.

-Breakfast, dessert, coffee, tea–this baked pancake, with the texture of a Dutch baby pancake recipe crossed with a clafoutis, using wholesome spelt flour, is made for any time of day.
+Breakfast, dessert, coffee, tea–this clafoutis, with the texture of a Dutch baby pancake recipe crossed with a magic custard cake, using wholesome spelt flour, is made for any time of day.
 It’s basically a sheet pan pancake made round.
 The batter is spiced with warming cinnamon, cloves, and nutmeg, and enriched with brown butter.
 Milk, eggs, and a whisper of flour hold it all together.
 A dollop of yogurt is my preferred way to enjoy this epic, shareable pancake.

 The crunchy, cluster-full tahini maple granola recipe (you could also use honey) punctuates a juicy melon bowl filled with greek yogurt and berries.
 You can, of course, not eat this in a cantaloupe bowl, but a ceramic one instead.